The book is now out of print. But you can enjoy a digital version here.

 First, candles burn at different temperatures, mainly dependent on the amount of paraffin they contain.
 It’s also obvious that the distance the dripping wax travels will to a certain degree affect the hotness upon impact on the skin.

-In terms of safety it makes for good practice to keep the flames away from the body (hair might get singed) and other material that can catch fire.
+In terms of safety, it makes for good practice to keep the flames away from the body (hair might get singed) and other materials that can catch fire.
 For example, in Japan it is a common sight to stick a number of candles into the suspension lines, creating some sort of Christmas tree effect.
 Every once in a while there are reports that suspension lines have caught fire which then caused the rope bottom to drop.

 Special care should also be taken to protect the eyes of the sub when applying wax to the face.

 Candle play does make for some good yelping sounds from the sub.
 It also makes for nice red wax patterns on alabaster skin.
-On the down side it leaves a terrible mess and is a sure way to lose a maid.
+On the downside, it leaves a terrible mess and is a sure way to lose a maid.
 This is why you won’t see much candle play at Kinbaku Live @ Studio SIX.

 Now, if time is up and the necessity arises to extinguish your candle(s) – which might be one or two or even one or two “dynamite sticks” containing half a dozen candles each – you might have the extraordinarily bright idea to do so on the skin of your sub!
 There are basically two ways to do that safely.
 One way is to hit the candle(s) on that “cover” of wax you created.
 Another way is to use the snuff-out method where the flames are killed before you hit the skin.
 The latter requires an even “burn” of the candle, where the wick is basically surrounded by the candle wax and thus the flame is “suffocated” before it touches the skin.